 - Journey Path 2 for everyone and those who want to further explore.
 You will watch the video and explore Scripture for each station.

 - Journey Path 3 for those who want to immerse and challenge themselves in daily spiritual disciplines during Holy Week.
 You will watch the video, read scripture and engage in Lectio Divina (Divine Reading), a spiritual practice of reading scripture for each station.

 Journey Path Instructions:

 Journey Path 1 – Watch the Journey Path 1 video.
 Be sure to read the scrolls through out the video.
-This pathway is best used with Hand on Holy Week as a companion.
+This pathway is best used with Hands on Holy Week as a companion.
+(Found below)

 Journey Path 2 – Watch the daily video for Journey Path 2 & 3.
 Slides are included in these daily videos.
 Pause at each slide and answer a few discussion questions.

 Journey Path 3 – Watch the daily video for Journey Path 2 & 3.
 Slides are included in these daily videos.
 Pause at each slide and read the given Scripture passage using the following Lectio Divina (Divine Reading):

 - Read - Read the scripture passage out loud to your family or to yourself two or three times.
 It is best if you can have each person read the passage out loud.

 - Reflect – Meditate on anything that stood out to you in the passage; Words, phrases, ideas, concepts, places, etc. Here is where you wrestle with the passage, turning it over in your mind for a few minutes.

 - React – React through prayer, discussion, journaling, etc… Take a moment to communicate with God.
 What did the passage make you feel?
 What might God be trying to tell you through the things you meditated on?